-Any settings you set in the UI, such as search terms for the blueprint list, are saved between invocations.
+Any settings you set in the UI, such as search terms for the blueprint list or transformation options, are saved for the next time you open the UI.
+This is for convenience when you are applying multiple related blueprints that need to have the same transformation and repetition settings when they are applied.

-Command Effect gui/quickfort opens the quickfort interface with saved settings gui/quickfort dreamfort opens with a custom blueprint filter gui/quickfort myblueprint.csv opens with the specified blueprint pre-loaded
+gui/quickfort Open the quickfort interface with saved settings.

+gui/quickfort dreamfort Open with a custom filter that shows only blueprints that match the string dreamfort.

-Keybinding: CtrlShiftQ in dwarfmode
+gui/quickfort myblueprint.csv Open with the myblueprint.csv blueprint pre-loaded.

-6.4.35 gui/rename
+4.6.349 gui/rename